Uffie: 2016–2021: Return to music

 A documentary focused on Uffie's life and career, chronicling the period of time during her hiatus, premiered at the 2019 FIPA film festival in France.

 Tokyo Love Hotel, her first full-length project since her 2010 debut album, was released on February 22, 2019.

 Uffie co-wrote the title track to Pink's Hurts 2B Human album.

 Uffie teamed up with Jam Sutton to create an "augmented reality experience" for her single "Ego", co-written with Ariel Pink.
 The project began as a "sculptural piece exploring the ego" inspired by the work of Carl Jung's shadow theory and contains a marble sculpture by Sutton, depicting Uffie with a mythological serpent.
 The statue can be viewed in an immersive experience in the Jam Sutton Studio App and was used as the cover art for the single as well as a music video.

+2022–present: Sunshine Factory

+Uffie released her second album Sunshine Factory in 2022 through Carpark and Company Records, which was co-produced by Chaz Bear of Toro y Moi.
+It was described by the artist as a nightclub-themed fantasy of post-pandemic escape.

-In 2022, Uffie provided vocals on "Serotonin Moombeams," the first new single by The Blessed Madonna since 2017.
+Later that year, she co-wrote and provided vocals on "Serotonin Moonbeams," the first new single by The Blessed Madonna since 2017.

+In 2023, she released the double A-side Oopsie/Alchemy via Smartdumb.